Loading...

 You might know of some of these apps and that is also an example of technology.

-So video analysis software in sports helps officials make accurate decisions by using multiple cameras to track the ball or play a movement.
+So, video analysis software in sports helps officials make accurate decisions by using multiple cameras to track the ball or player movement.

-However, some of these balls are travelling at over a hundred miles an hour.
+However, some of these balls are traveling at over 100 miles an hour.

 And this is again, lots and lots of cameras that hone in on the ball to see if the ball passed over the line or not.

-So performance analysis software is slightly different as it's used to review and feedback performance.
+So, performance analysis software is slightly different as it's used to review and feedback performance, so sports performance.

-So it can analyse various aspects of performance including data on tactics, data on technique, and data on movement.
+So, it can analyze various aspects of performance including data on tactics, data on technique and data on movement.

-So if you've got a netball team maybe looking at getting some performance analysis on their tactics, they would perhaps have a video camera and someone, a performance analysis person, who was assessing which centre passes were gaining possession and which centre passes were not gaining possession.
+So, if you've got a netball team maybe looking at getting some performance analysis on their tactics, they would perhaps have a video camera and someone, a performance analysis person who was assessing which center passes were gaining possession and which center passes were not gaining possession.

-So that would be a really interesting way to assess whether the tactic of the different centre passage was working in a game or not.
+So, that would be a really interesting way to assess whether the tactic of the different center passage was working in a game or not.

 Data on techniques.

-So nowadays people can often analyse their own performance while exercising.
+So, nowadays people can often analyze their own performance while exercising by using wearable devices.

 Often people will wear these when they're exercising and they can set their smart device for different activities as well.